ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star: Observations during the occultation

 Debris disks with cold gas (CO) detections commonly show Ca II H K and Na I D absorption in their spectra \citep{igle18, rebo18}, likely due to the hot gas in the vicinity of the star where it may have been generated during the photoevaporation of solid byproducts of planet formation \citep{choq17}.
 The equivalent width of the resulting absorption is one-two orders of magnitude below that seen in \jj\ \citep{rebo18}, but the circumstellar disk in \jj\ is also significantly more luminous than theirs.
-We consider it unlikely that circumstellar absorption is the dominant mechanism of producing the observed Na I D in \jj, because it would not explain the 44-year periodicity of the occulter and would require two separate mechanisms on two very different spatial scales for explaining Na I D absorption (and metal emission, as we will describe shortly) and the occultation.
+In what follows we assume that Na D is associated with the occulter rather than in the circumstellar material.
 Both the interstellar absorption and the circumstellar absorption should still be there after the occultation has concluded.
-Therefore, our assumptions about the origin of the Na I D absorption exclusively in the occulter can be definitively tested by a high-resolution post-occultation spectrum which can be obtained after the source is visible again in Fall 2025.
+Therefore, our assumptions about the origin of the Na I D absorption exclusively in the occulter can be tested by a high-resolution post-occultation spectrum which can be obtained after the source is visible again in Fall 2025.

+\citet{fore25} analyze the spectral energy distribution of \jj\ during the occultation and hypothesize that the near-infrared excess may be due to an M-dwarf companion which contributes $\sim 20\%$ of the flux at 1\micron.
+Their analysis provides the current best upper limit on the luminosity of the companion if some of the near-infrared emission seen during the dimming is due to hot dust.
+Taking a BOSZ template with $T_{\rm eff}=3500$ K and normalizing it to the maximum value allowed by their SED analysis, we find that during the occultation the companion contributes $\sim 1\%$ of flux at the wavelength of Na D, with a similar equivalent width.
+Therefore if the companion is kinematically offset from the brighter star it may alter the measured kinematics of Na D at 1\% level but not qualitatively change our results.